christophmoar/covid-19/README.md

 tx|total cases, normalized to population=60.3m
 q|daily growth rate: q=1+p/100
 td|doubling time in days: td=ln(2)/ln(q)
+in|sum of new cases per last seven days over 100.000 population

 To smooth out  single day spikes in testing and case numbers, we currently use a six-day averaging of the daily growth rate in the doubling time computation.